-I’ve yet to read a positive reinforcement or clicker training book that is geared for horse people that I can wholeheartedly recommend.
-Too often, the science is wrong, the understanding of horse nature is inaccurate, or I disagree with the goals, or it is too inflexible and dogmatic.
-However, there are a couple of websites that I endorse:
+I’ve yet to read a positive reinforcement or clicker training book that is geared for horse people that I wholeheartedly recommend.
+Too often, the science is wrong, the understanding of horse nature is inaccurate, I disagree with the goals, or the lessons are inflexible and dogmatic.
+However, there are many books that are worth delving into.

 - Don't Shoot the Dog: The Art of Teaching and Training by Karen Pryor

 - Reaching the Animal Mind: Clicker Training and What It Teaches Us About All Animals by Karen Pryor